10zinten/deepfood/README.md

 Download the pre-trained model from [here](https://drive.google.com/open?id=11qbP4SCmyQic8BdVNrb4KMhzFUFjZ7mI)

 # Training the model:
-training porcess and evaluating model done in [this notebook](https://github.com/10zinten/deepfood/blob/master/FIC%20fine-tuned%20on%20ResNet-50%20with%20keras.ipynb).
+training and evaluating model are done in [this notebook](https://github.com/10zinten/deepfood/blob/master/FIC%20fine-tuned%20on%20ResNet-50%20with%20keras.ipynb).
 Download the dataset from [here](https://www.floydhub.com/tenzinknrb/datasets/indian-food-images)